qaprosoft/react-laba-international-3/README.md

 - Assign your mentor as a reviewer
 - Ping the mentor about the PR ;)

+### Inviting Mentors

+Don't forget to invite your mentor(s) to your repository so they can access and review your work.
+You can invite them by going to your repository settings and adding them as collaborators.

 ## Lecture schedule.

 ### Block 1